ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 }
 ```

-The `MyListView` can now track focused children, and it is time to help users navigate them using the keyboard.
+The `MyListView` can now track focused children, and it is time to help the user navigate them using the keyboard.
 In the next chapter, you will create a [keystroke handler](#using-the-keystrokehandler-class) that will bring you closer to the goal.

 ### Using the `KeystrokeHandler` class